Guidance

 What to do in the event of team conflicts?

-What can you do as a manager when employees argue – or what should you do?
+What can you do as a manager when employees argue – or what should you definitely do?

 1. find out what’s going on!

-Your first step should be to ask yourself: am I really aware of what is going on in the team?
-As the boss, am I awake enough in the team to notice what’s going wrong?
+Your first step should be to ask yourself: am I really aware of what’s going on in the team?
+As the boss, am I awake enough and close enough to the team to notice what’s going wrong?
 Do I have my ear to the rail?
 Am I communicating sufficiently with my team in this regard?

 Differences between generations